paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

   (C) the Deputy Chief of Staff for Personnel of the Air Force;

-  (D) the Deputy Commandant of the Marine Corps for Manpower and Reserve Affairs; and
+  (D) the Deputy Commandant of the Marine Corps for Manpower and Reserve Affairs;

-  (E) the Assistant Commandant of the Coast Guard for Human Resources.
+  (E) the Assistant Commandant of the Coast Guard for Human Resources; and

+  (F) the Deputy Chief of Space Operations for Human Capital of the Space Force.

 (6) The term “senior noncommissioned officers” means the following: